jbittel/moodle-enrol/README.md

 The Glue
 ========

 We wrote a Perl script to tie these two systems together.
-While designed as a bridge between Campus Anyware and Moodle, it could easily be modified to pull from some other system.
+While designed as a bridge between CampusAnyware and Moodle, it could easily be modified to pull from some other system.
 At a high level, the logic goes something like this:

 1. Retrieve current Moodle enrollments
-2. Retrieve current Campus Anyware enrollments, while processing any course combinations
+2. Retrieve current CampusAnyware enrollments, while processing any course combinations
 3. If the enrollment is in CA but not Moodle, add it
 4. If the enrollment is not in CA but in Moodle, delete it
 5. Update an external enrollment database